ankitgaidhane1/HR-Analytics-POWER-BI/README.md

 # Power-BI-projects
-•	Developed and maintained interactive dashboards using Power BI to provide real-time insights into key factors contributing to attrition, enabling HR and management to take targeted actions.
+Attrition Insights Dashboard: Gain real-time insights into key factors contributing to attrition within the organization, enabling HR and management to take targeted actions to improve employee retention.

-•	Visualized hiring data with Power BI to streamline the process, reducing time-to-hire and improving candidate quality.
+Hiring Process Optimization Dashboard: Visualize hiring data to streamline the recruitment process, reducing time-to-hire and improving the quality of candidates.

-•	Analysed feedback data with Power BI, identifying improvements that increased employee satisfaction and engagement.
+Employee Feedback Analysis Dashboard: Analyze feedback data to identify areas for improvement, ultimately increasing employee satisfaction and engagement.

-•	Created clear and accessible reports in Power BI, promoting transparency and trust across teams.
+Transparent Reporting: Reports are designed to be clear and accessible, promoting transparency and trust across teams.